GameServerManagers/LinuxGSM-Docs/game-servers/rust.md

 * Rustadmin: [https://www.rustadmin.com/](https://www.rustadmin.com/) \(supports both rconweb=1 and rconweb=0\)
 * Facepunch web tool: [http://facepunch.github.io/webrcon/\#/home](http://facepunch.github.io/webrcon/#/home)

 To use software like Rusty, you need to alter LinuxGSM config and change `rconweb="0"`.
-To use Facepunch tool or Rustadmin, you can leave it at default `rconweb="1"`
+To use Facepunch tool, Rustadmin desktop or Rustadmin Online, you can leave it at default `rconweb="1"`

 > Note: Facepunch web tool currently don't accept domain names, you need to enter server IP.